chinapedia/wikipedia.abstract.en/Page/Heraclitus.md

 Influence

-Bramante_heracleitus_and_democritus.jpeg'', from a 1477 fresco by Donato Bramante, Pinacoteca di Brera, Milan]]
+'', from a 1477 fresco by Donato Bramante, Pinacoteca di Brera, Milan]]

 Plato